oliv3340/go-blockchain/README.md

 ## Features supported

 - Block definition and creation
-- blockchain implementation
+- Blockchain implementation
-- proof of work feature
+- Proof of work feature

 ## What is a blockchain ?